Heel Pain - Our Specialty

 Most patients with plantar fasciitis or heel spurs improve within 3 to 4 months simply with our custom molded orthotics, stretching, and an occasional corticosteroid injection.
 However, some patients do not respond quickly and may suffer for months or more than a year.
 In these instances, the Radiofrequency Ablation is a good option for many patients.

 For the last 10 years, Dr. Rockmore has been able to alleviate heel pain without surgery with just one radiofrequency ablation.
 This powerful treatment, related to radiofrequency ablation for spine pain, does not require any cutting; no surgery.
+There a a few published studies confirming its success with a single treatment.

 The procedure is performed using live imaging from an ultrasound (sonogram).
 The spur and or fascia is visualized.
 In addition, nerve stimulation is performed to determine the location of the nerve that is sending the pain signals.
 The thin electrode is introduced to this area and the nerve is heated to a high temperature that disables the pain signals.